Trips

 Looking for an even longer trip, we can help with that too, just contact us well ahead of time to make the arrangements!

 You make all the flight arrangements and get your boating equipment down to Quito and we’ll do the rest.
 Not sure that you can travel with your equipment?
 YES you can!
 If you don’t have a light boat, purchase one of our “International Travel” cataraft packages.
 These are the same boats we have been taking down to Ecuador since 2016 and they work great.
+There are rafts, catarafts, inflatable kayaks, paddle cats, and kayaks available to rent at reasonable prices too.
 Looking for a commercial rafting trip, kayak instruction, or swiftwater rescue training?
 We have friends that offer these services too.

 We have rowed many of the rivers in Ecuador, and in 2024/2025 we may explore some new ones, join us in the shared adventure!
 Here are some of the rivers we have run in Ecuador.
 The descriptions are my impressions from running them in prior years, often at different water levels (see the Trip Reports page).
 Check out some videos from Jan/Feb 2021 on my YouTube channel.